Everything is possible: constructing spectrahedra with prescribed facial dimensions: General construction

-Since $f$ is not a constant function, at least one of $A$, $a$ is nonzero.
+Since $f$ is not a constant function (otherwise $C$ is an affine space), at least one of $A$, $a$ is nonzero.
 If $A$ is the zero matrix, then $a$ is not zero and $C$ becomes a closed half-space with facial dimension signature $\{n-1,n\}$.
-Suppose $A \neq 0$, and let $m \in \{0,1, \ldots,n-1\}$ denote the dimension of the null space of $A$.
+Thus, we may assume, $A \neq 0$ for the rest of the proof.
+Let $m \in \{0,1, \ldots,n-1\}$ denote the dimension of the null space of $A$.
 Then, as we prove next, the facial dimension signature of $C$ is either $\{m,n\}$ or $m \geq 1$ and the facial dimension signature is $\{m-1,n\}$.

 By Lemma~\ref{lem:2.7}, facial dimension signature is invariant under linear isomorphisms; therefore, the facial dimension signature of $C$ is the same as that of $C'$, where